 House Grail is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-17 Impressive Types of Cacti in Mexico – An Overview With Pictures
+17 Impressive Types of Cacti in Mexico (With Pictures)

 Clump Barrel Cactus

 As you’d imagine, there are many different cacti in Mexico.
-In fact, there are over 200 individual species, as well as several subspecies.
-This number only counts the native cacti in Mexico, not those that were introduced.
-Therefore, a visit to Mexico can easily introduce you to countless different cacti species.
+The country’s unique landscape and climate provide homes for some of the world’s most beautiful flora and fauna.
+In fact, there are over 200 species, as well as several subspecies.
+This number only counts the native cacti in Mexico, not those introduced.
+Therefore, visiting Mexico can quickly introduce you to countless cacti species.

-Below, we’ve listed some of the larger species in Mexico, as well as provided some basic information about each one.
+Below, we’ve listed some of the larger species in Mexico and provided basic information about each one.

 garden flower divider